proj4spes/kubep/README.md

 and optionally -

-* Heapster, InfluxDB for cluster monitoring
+* Prometheus for cluster monitoring (coming soon!)
 * Fluentd, elasticsearch for cluster logging

 See our Roadmap for future features and feel free to help us improve the project